dax8it/atjiujitsu04/src/pages/index.md

 ---
 templateKey: index-page
-title: EVERYONE CAN DO JIUJITSU
+title: JIUJITSU IS FOR EVERYONE
 image: /img/bjjdsc07620lo.jpg
 heading: Martial Arts for Adults and Kids
 subheading: >-